 Total Costs of Homes Sold $Z,ZZZ,ZZZ

-So each industry has a different format to report Cost of Goods Sold.
+Each industry has a different format to report Cost of Goods Sold.
 In the service based industries, this section is called the Cost of Services Rendered (Provided).
 The primary element is of course labor, then they would include labor benefits, and other labor costs like employment taxes.
 Often you’ll also see transportation costs in this section as the labor provides services at remote sites.
 A good example of this format is a medical office providing the service of labor and they provide medicinal products too.
-So here is their Costs of Services Rendered (Provided) section of the Profit and Loss Statement:
+Here is an example of Costs of Services Rendered (Provided) section of the Profit and Loss Statement:

 Cost of Services Provided